Zehua-Chen/swift-argparse/Documentation/AST.md

 dash(s) string assignment/endBlock (dash) uint|udecimal
 ````

-- The first string, **combined with the dashes** is the `name` of an optional param;
+- The first string, **combined with the dashes** is the `name` of an named param;
 - Whatever comes after the `assignment` or `endBlock` is the `value`;

-An implicit `true` optional param is produced when
+An implicit `true` named param is produced when

-- When the block is followed by what can be the start of a new optional param (dashes and
+- When the block is followed by what can be the start of a new named param (dashes and
 string);
 - When the block is the last one in the array